 Conclusion?
 The jury's still out.
 The challenge is clear.
 We can't let little bots of code define our agenda, we can't let the limitations of programming reduce our writing to the lowest common denominator...
 We can't.
 But what's the alternative?

-Read more of Pam's frustrations on SEO's: I will not blog about blogging
+Read more on frustrations with SEO: I will not blog about blogging

 Technorati Tags: NPTech, Blogging, SEO,Search Engine Optimization,Nonprofit